Mountain East Conference

 The Mountain East Conference (MEC) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level and officially began competition on September 1, 2013.
-It consists of 11 schools, mostly in West Virginia with other members in Maryland and Pennsylvania.
+It consists of 12 schools, mostly in West Virginia with other members in Maryland, Ohio, and Pennsylvania.

 Formation and history

 The conference is an offshoot of the West Virginia Intercollegiate Athletic Conference (WVIAC), another Division II conference that had operated primarily in West Virginia since 1924.
 In June 2012, the nine football-playing schools in that conference announced plans to break away and form a new all-sports conference.
 The schools that made the initial announcement were the University of Charleston, Concord University, Fairmont State University, Glenville State College (now a university), Seton Hill University, Shepherd University, West Liberty University, West Virginia State University, and West Virginia Wesleyan College.
 All of these schools were in West Virginia, except for Seton Hill, located in Pennsylvania.
 According to regional media, the split was "supposedly rooted in different philosophies of progressivism", and also was partially driven by a desire to expand the new conference's footprint outside West Virginia.
 The divisions in the WVIAC were also rooted in the split between public and private schools, although the departing schools included institutions of both types.

 At the time of the original announcement, the nine schools planned to expand to at least 12 members.
 Before the official launch of the conference on August 20, 2012, the MEC sought to add the WVIAC's other Pennsylvania member, the University of Pittsburgh at Johnstown; however, both Seton Hill and Pittsburgh–Johnstown chose to join the Pennsylvania State Athletic Conference (PSAC).
 The MEC filled out its charter membership with another West Virginia school, Wheeling Jesuit University, today known as Wheeling University; two Ohio schools, Notre Dame College and Urbana University; and the University of Virginia's College at Wise (UVA Wise), located in Southwest Virginia.
 Wheeling Jesuit was a WVIAC member that had been left out of the original WVIAC split.
 Urbana and UVA Wise were members of the Great Midwest Athletic Conference (G-MAC) in 2012–13, while Notre Dame was a Division II independent that had housed five of its 22 sports in the Great Lakes Intercollegiate Athletic Conference.
 UVA Wise, which had previously been turned down for WVIAC membership, was transitioning from the NAIA and did not officially become an active D-II member until 2015-16; all of the other charter members were already full D-II members.

 At its launch, the MEC had 11 football members, with Wheeling (then known as Wheeling Jesuit) being the only non-football school.
 On February 15, 2013, the NCAA accepted the MEC as its 25th D2 conference.
 The 2015–16 school year was the first in which MEC teams were eligible for automatic bids to NCAA Division II championships; before then, they were eligible only for at-large bids.